rtmrtmrtmrtm/ft8mon/README.md

 094445 -15 -0.4 1227 AB1HL  NA7K   -10
 ```

-The columns are HHMMSS, SNR, time offset, frequency, and the message.
+The columns are HHMMSS, SNR, time offset, audio frequency, and the message.

 To read input from a recorded WAV file: